abhishek-maurya576/chandraSlide/README.md

     from google.colab import drive
     drive.mount('/content/drive')
     ```
-4.  **Copy the dataset** from your Drive into the cloned repository.
+4.  **Create the necessary directory structure** and **copy the dataset** from your Drive into the cloned repository.
 This makes the files accessible to the training scripts.
     ```python
+    # Create the directory for raw data
+    !mkdir -p data/raw

     # Adjust the source path to match where you stored the data in your Drive
+    # This command copies the 'moon' folder into the 'data/raw/' directory
-    !cp -r "/content/drive/My Drive/ChandraSlide/moon" .
+    !cp -r "/content/drive/My Drive/ChandraSlide/datasets/moon" data/raw/
     ```
 5.  **Install the required dependencies**:
     ```python